-Instagram's soon-to-be-launched Twitter rival threads pops up at app store
+Instagram's soon-to-be-launched Twitter rival Threads pops up at App Store

 The revamped app previewed a similar interface to Twitter on the App Store listing.
 According to viral screenshots, users will be able to log into Threads with their Instagram handles and even follow their existing contacts.
 Additionally, they will be able to smoothly transfer their usernames over to the new platform.

-Threads also come with Twitter-like features such as reposting, liking and allowing users to limit post replies.
+Threads also comes with Twitter-like features such as reposting, liking and allowing users to limit post replies.

 As for the social platform’s privacy policy, the app can collect data related to your health, financial information, contact information, browsing history, location and purchases, among other things.